mcdud/mcdud/README.md

 - 📫 How to reach me **mcdud90@gmail.com**

-- ⚡ I'm intrested in **Programming, 3D Printing and growing Hot Peppers**.
+- ⚡ I'm interested in **Programming, 3D Printing and growing Hot Peppers**.

 </br>